Cryptic Shift

 Cryptic Shift (formerly stylized as Crÿptic Shift) is an English extreme metal band formed in Leeds, West Yorkshire in 2013.
-They have two EPs and two demos, with their debut album Visitations from Enceladus being released on 4 May 2020 through Blood Harvest records.
-In an article for The Quietus, the album was referred to as "damn near essential, and proof that [Britain] has a valid contribution to make to this new wave of progressive death metal".
+They have two EPs and two demos.
+Their debut album, Visitations from Enceladus, was released on 4 May 2020 through Blood Harvest records.
+An article for The Quietus called the album "damn near essential, and proof that [Britain] has a valid contribution to make to this new wave of progressive death metal".
+They released their second album, Overspace & Supertime, on February 27, 2026.

 History

-The members of what would become Cryptic Shift began working on writing music together at the beginning of 2010, while they were all in High School.
-The band was officially formed in 2013 by guitarist Xander Bradley, drummer Ryan Sheperson, vocalist Rob Castle and bassist Hokumu Blitzkreig.
-The group released their debut demo tape Old Chapel Demos in 2014, however soon after, Castle departed from the group, leading to Bradley taking on the addition role of vocalist, and the hiring of Henry Parker as an additional guitarist.
+The future members of Cryptic Shift began writing music together at the beginning of 2010, while they were in high school.
+Guitarist Xander Bradley, drummer Ryan Sheperson, vocalist Rob Castle and bassist Hokumu Blitzkreig officially formed the band in 2013.
+The group released their debut demo tape, Old Chapel Demos, in 2014.
+Castle departed the group soon after, leading Bradley to take on the role of vocalist.
+They hired Henry Parker as an additional guitarist.
 Around this time, the band underwent what Bradley considers a "reincarnation", where the band began "a new focused sound and much improved mindset".
-In 2015, Parker departed from the group, being replaced by John Riley.
+In 2015, Parker departed the group.
+John Riley replaced him.
 This line-up recorded the demo tape Beyond The Celestial Demo the same year, followed a few months later by a split EP with Beastial Invasion.
-On 27 November 2015, their debut single Deathcrusher was released.
-The track was then included on their debut EP, released on 1 April 2016, titled Beyond the Celestial Realms.
+On 27 November 2015, their debut single, "Deathcrusher" was released.
+The track was included on their debut EP, released on 1 April 2016, titled Beyond the Celestial Realms.
 On 3 February 2016, they opened for Exodus at Fibbers in York.
-Parker departed from the group in 2017, succeeded by guitarist Joe Bradley.
-On 28 April 2017 they released they released the single Cosmic Dreams.
-Their debut full length album Visitations from Enceladus was released on 4 May 2020 through Blood Harvest Records.
-Metal Hammer named it as the 13th best metal album of 2020.
+Parker departed the group in 2017, replaced with guitarist Joe Bradley.
+On 28 April 2017, they released the single "Cosmic Dreams".
+Their debut full-length album, Visitations from Enceladus, was released on 4 May 2020 through Blood Harvest Records.
+Metal Hammer named it the 13th-best metal album of 2020.